TABLE OF CONTENTS

 K Band is also divided into 4 narrow bands, each covering a portion of the spectrum.
 If you are having problems with false alerts from other vehicles and using AutoLoK is not solving your problem, try enabling segmentation to filter out some of those false alerts.
 To do this first turn off K band, then turn on K Band Narrow 1, Narrow 2, and Narrow 3, but turn off K Band Narrow 4.

-POP/Ka-POP - This is an instant-on technology that is an attempt to thwart radar detectors by sending out rapid bursts of random Ka or K Band radar.
-Is not in widespread use and is not used to issue tickets (legally).
+POPThis is an instant-on technology used by specific guns that is an attempt to thwart radar detectors by sending out rapid bursts of random Ka (or potentially K Band) radar.
+It is not in widespread use and is not used to issue tickets (legally) but rather to sample traffic and identify a target.
+Then, conventional radar is used to lock in a speed and issue the citation.
 We recommend leaving this off to avoid false alerts, unless you're certain that it is being used in your driving area.

 Factory Restore